PlaidWeb/publ-site/content/manual/formats/Entry file format.md

     which will cause the legacy URL to remap to showing this view within the category using the `archive` template.
     If you would like to just go to the category without any specific template, use `index`.

-* **`Path-Unalias`**: Remove an old path alias

-    If you accidentally set a path-alias or want to remove it, rather than just deleting the `Path-Alias` header you should change it to a `Path-Unalias` (or add that header to another entry).
-This way you can ensure that the path alias will be removed from the index.

-    ```
-    Path-Unalias: /some/old/url/5-oops
-    ```

-    Note that if two separate entries define the same alias with `Path-Alias` or `Path-Unalias`, the results will be unspecified.

 * **`UUID`**: A globally-unique identifier for the entry

     While Publ doesn't use this for itself, having this sort of generated ID is